 In January 2006, the first group

 of rescued horses arrived at Trusting Spirit Horse Rescue to begin their recovery

 and rehabilitation.
-Claudia Trapp, founder and chairman, established this 18-acre
+Claudia Trapp, founder and president, established this 18-acre

 ranch to provide a safe haven for horses and other equines brought in from

 at-risk or life threatening situations.
-In the 12-years since, Trusting Spirit has taken in 51 horses,
+In the 13-years since, Trusting Spirit has taken in 51 horses,

-more than half of them being mares.
+more than half of them mares.
 Six mares arrived pregnant resulting in six

 colts being born at the ranch.
 Over the years, many of these rescues have been